alfovo/pretty/about.md

 	</div>
 </div>

-## Nice to meet you, I'm Alex.
+## Hey there friendly stranger.

-After working in the software industry for 6+ years, I have worked on just about every part of the software stack.
-Working as a freelancer for the past couple years, I have been able to focus on what I love: creating delightful visual experiences for people, from design to deployment.
+I'm Alex Volpert, and I'm a freelance Designer and Engineer.
+After working in the software industry for 6+ years, I've messed around in just about every part of the stack.
+As a freelancer I have been able to focus on what I love: creating delightful visual experiences for people, from design to deployment.
 My passion is interface design, and I'm hoping to learn and grow from a team of experienced, creative designers and engineers.
 Check out my [resume](/assets/img/alexandra_volpert_resume.pdf "my resume") if you're interested in working with me!

 I also collect Griswold skillets manufactured in Erie, Pennsylvania.
 They just don't make cast-iron cookware like they used to!
-If you're looking to buy or sell, shoot me an <a href="mailto:afvolpert@gmail.com">email.</a>
+If you're looking to buy or sell a 🍳, shoot me an <a href="mailto:afvolpert@gmail.com">email.</a>